Manage networking add-ons for Amazon EKS clusters - Amazon EKS

 Amazon VPC CNI plugin for Kubernetes

 This CNI add-on creates elastic network interfaces and attaches them to your Amazon EC2 nodes.
 The add-on also assigns a private IPv4 or IPv6 address from your VPC to each Pod and service.
 This add-on is installed, by default, on your cluster.
-For more information, see Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add-on.
+For more information, see Assign IPs to Pods with the Amazon VPC CNI.
+If you are using hybrid nodes, the VPC CNI is still installed by default but it is prevented from running on your hybrid nodes with an anti-affinity rule.
+For more information about your CNI options for hybrid nodes, see Configure a CNI for hybrid nodes.

 CoreDNS

 CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS.
 CoreDNS provides name resolution for all Pods in the cluster.
 This add-on is installed, by default, on your cluster.
-For more information, see Working with the CoreDNS Amazon EKS add-on.
+For more information, see Manage CoreDNS for DNS in Amazon EKS clusters.

 kube-proxy

 This add-on maintains network rules on your Amazon EC2 nodes and enables network communication to your Pods.
 This add-on is installed, by default, on your cluster.
-For more information, see Working with the Kubernetes kube-proxy add-on.
+For more information, see Manage kube-proxy in Amazon EKS clusters.

 Optional Amazon networking add-ons